There Was Once an Asylum

 Aveyron Road

 The bridge across Woogaroo Creek collapsed in about 1957 or 1958.
-One of the legends arriving from the collapse has it that taxi driver, Toby Rissman, was driving over it at the time.
+One of the legends arising from the collapse has it that taxi driver Toby Rissman was driving over it at the time.
 After the collapse, the only access to the campus was via the level crossing at Wacol Station.
 A "temporary" detour was built about a mile or so down Brisbane Road.
 This detour ultimately morphed into Boyce Road, one of the main entrances to the hospital.
-It had been deemed that it was uneconomical to replace the bridge which is sad because we were deprived of the beautiful, tree-lined avenue from the bridge up the hill to the main Hospital.
+It had been deemed uneconomical to replace the bridge, which is sad because we were deprived of the beautiful, tree-lined avenue from the bridge up the hill to the main Hospital.

 Patrick Boyce